 Valid requests must be received in writing/email within seven (7) days of course date.
-Late requests for the 4 day workshop series can only bring in a substitute attendee or receive credit for a future workshop date.
+Late requests for this 1 day workshop can only bring in a substitute attendee or receive credit for a future workshop date.
 All refunds are subject to a $15.00 processing fee.
-If paid by credit card, an additional $4.01 fee will be assessed to cover the cost of PayPal processing charges on credit cards.
+If paid by credit card, an additional $4.04 fee will be assessed to cover the cost of PayPal processing charges on credit cards.
 Refund requests require 2-3 weeks processing time and will be issued as a check as is our policy.

 Advanced Counselor Training keeps all information private.
 None of your information will go out to any other vendors, marketers, or other 3rd party applications or programs.
 On-line sign-up is done via a secured, encrypted server and any hard copy information sent to Advanced Counselor Training is stored in a locked, secure location.

 Valid grievance requests must be received in writing/email within ten days of workshop date, or can be provided in person directly after the workshop.
 Every attempt will be made to resolve a grievance with a complainant at the time of the grievance.
+Advanced Counselor Training’s social work consultant will be involved in all grievance resolutions for social workers.
 Should this not be resolved, the complainant will be provided further grievance procedures to follow including contacting the Licensed Professional Counselor Committee at the Division of Consumer Affairs at (973) 504-6415, and/or contacting NBCC at (336) 547-0607, to report the nature of the unresolved grievance.